 COMMUNITY SERVICES BLOCK GRANT

-The Food Pantry has assisted 292 families with emergency food services.
-Items from the Food Pantry include, but not limited to, donated goods from Huntington Area Food Bank and Mountaineer Food Bank.
+The Council operates an emergency Food Pantry that served a total of 310 people, 165 families, this current year.
+Items from the Food Pantry include, but are not limited to donated goods from collaboration members Mountaineer Food Bank and Huntington Area Food Bank.